ifesdjeen/binaer/README.md

-# Continuation
+# Binär

-`Continuation` is a utility for composing flexible binary protocol parsers by using the Continuation Passing Style programming.
+`Binär` is a utility for composing flexible binary protocol parsers by using the Continuation Passing Style programming.

 When implementing complex protocols, it's often the case that imperative style code turns out to be complicated to read, extend and compose.
-By using CPS, you can create branches, repeats, optional fields
+By using CPS, you can create branches, repeats, optional fields, and combine them all into the single-pass function.

+When using Lambdas on JVM, many things will get optimized and you'll have a fast protocol and flexible parser that's easy to maintain, debug and extend.

 # General idea